 - Community – Establish community among the TCHS student body, and use that strength to impact the local community through service projects and supporting current causes.

-Project 7 is sponsored by Mrs. Scott and Ms. Rivera.
+Project 7 is sponsored by Ms. Sullivan.

 Redefining Beautiful is a student club meant to empower girls to resist stereotypes based on appearance and to empower young me to treat girls with respect and act as gentlemen.